BarbeRousseLibre/hermessenger/docs/SETTINGS.md

 # How to set up settings.php and make Hermessenger works for you

-After having installed Hermessenger, you need to configure it accordingly to your web server parameters.
+After installingr Hermessenger, you need to configure it accordingly to your web server parameters.

 This settings.php file will allow you to edit:

 - Characters encoding
 - Timezone
-- UNIX path among your server
+- UNIX path within your server
 - URLs used for redirection (on valid or rejected mail sending request)

 ## Characters encoding